Country selection

 Waiver of Consent

-The ECReg indicates an EC may waive the requirement for written voluntary consent from research participants if the study requires absolute confidentiality.
-The EC’s decision to waive the voluntary written consent requirement must consider the benefits and risks of the study to the participants, as well as measures to protect the rights and safety of the participants.
+The ECReg indicates an EC may waive the requirement for voluntary consent from research participants if the study requires absolute confidentiality, or if consent cannot be obtained from the participant or legal representative/guardian.
+The EC’s decision to waive the voluntary consent requirement must consider the benefits and risks of the study to participants, as well as measures to protect the rights and safety of participants.

 Articles 90 and 91